yherin/mark-the-date/documentation/project-description-structure.md

 # Code status

 ## On pressing 'Run Project':
-- Questions are chosen randomly and shown in a basic UI, with answer buttons.
+- Questions are chosen randomly and shown in a basic UI, with answer buttons and a question timer.
 - The buttons record the answer and load the next question.
 - Score is logged to `System.out`.
-- After 15 questions, program exits with code 0.
+- After 15 questions, score is shown.
+User can either select 'quit' or 'play again', which loads a set of questions different from the previous set.

+## Issues
+- Score is missing from final screen (JTextArea) not yet added.

 ## Code quality
 - The code documentation (Javadoc) is not as good as I would like.